rwbl/domoticz-plugin-indoor-air-quality-monitor/README.md

 2019-06-09 19:12:25.322 (IAQM - Status) Updating device from 0:'OK: 66,20,47,1021' to have values 0:'OK: 75,20,47,1021'.
 2019-06-09 19:12:25.328 (IAQM) OK: 75,20,47,1021
 2019-06-09 19:12:25.437 (IAQM) Update - OK. ```

+## Custom Icon
+A custom icon _Air Quality_ can be used for the _IAQ Index device_ (General,Custom Sensor).
+To add the custom icon:
+* Open Web-UI > Setup > MoreOptions > Custom Icons
+* Browse for the file CustomIcons.zip and upload
+* Select the IAQM Index widget > Edit > Sensor Icon > Select Air Quality > Update

 ## ToDo
 See TODO.md